martinqt/GitExtensionsDoc/source/git_extensions.rst

 Git Extensions
 ==============

-Git Extensions is a toolkit aimed to make working with Git under Windows more intuitive (note that Git Extensions is also available on Linux using Mono).
+Git Extensions is a toolkit aimed at making working with Git under Windows more intuitive (note that Git Extensions is also available on Linux and Macintosh OS X using Mono).
 The shell extension will integrate in Windows Explorer and presents a context menu on files and directories.
 There is also a Visual Studio plug-in to use Git from the Visual Studio IDE.
 The source code of Git Extensions is located here: https://github.com/gitextensions/gitextensions